-- Take the input string from the user using ‘input()’ method.
-We are converting the value returned by_ input()_ to String by wrapping it with_ str().
-This value, i.e. the user input string is stored in the _inputstring_ variable.
+Take the input string from the user by using the ‘input()’ method.
+We are converting the value returned by input() to String by wrapping it with str().
+This value, i.e. the user input string is stored in the input_string variable.

 - Print out the final string variable.